AFTERWAKE/IRCBots/dad/README.md

 - ### Both systems
     - Once Go is installed, run "go get github.com/alecwest/godaddyirc" and everything should download
     - If on windows, you'll get an additional error about some code in hellabot, which should just need a modification to recon_windows.go (lowercase the HijackSession function)
-    - After making sure Dad Bot conf.json is set up to point to the right server and channel, run "go run dad.go" or "go run mom.go"
+    - After making sure irc_config.json is set up to point to the right server and dad/mom_config.json is pointing to the right channel, run "go run dad.go" or "go run mom.go"

 \* At a limited rate.
 Dad can only tell so many jokes at one time.